nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 porch-test.new-package.my-workspace   new-package   my-workspace    0          false    Draft       porch-test
 ```

-The new package is created in the `Draft` lifecycle stage.
+The new package revision is created in the `Draft` lifecycle stage.
 This is true also for all commands that create new package
 revision (`init`, `clone` and `copy`).

 Additional flags supported by the `porchctl rpkg init` command are:

-* `--repository` - Repository in which the package will be created.
+* `--repository` - Repository in which the package revision will be created.
-* `--workspace` - Workspace of the new package.
+* `--workspace` - Workspace of the new package revision.
-* `--description` -  Short description of the package.
+* `--description` -  Short description of the package revision.
-* `--keywords` - List of keywords for the package.
+* `--keywords` - List of keywords for the package revision.
-* `--site` - Link to page with information about the package.
+* `--site` - Link to page with information about the package revision.

-Use `porchctl rpkg clone` command to create a _downstream_ package by cloning an _upstream_ package:
+Use `porchctl rpkg clone` command to create a _downstream_ package revision by cloning an _upstream_ package revision:

 ```bash
 $ porchctl rpkg clone porch-test.new-package.my-workspace new-package-clone --repository=porch-deployment -n porch-demo